Planned Parenthood Arizona v. Mayes

 Related Resources

-Jake Warner serves as senior counsel with Alliance Defending Freedom, where he is a key member of the Center for Conscience Initiatives.
-Since joining ADF in 2017, Warner has focused on protecting the conscience rights of individuals being unjustly forced to compromise their beliefs under threat of heavy fines and punishment.
-His practice also includes defending the freedom of Christians to exercise their faith in the marketplace without government interference.
-Prior to joining ADF, Warner served as a judicial law clerk to Senior United States District Judge Malcolm J. Howard in the Eastern District of North Carolina.
-Before his clerkship, Warner also engaged in private practice with the firm of Perry, Perry & Perry, in Kinston, North Carolina, where he primarily represented criminal defendants in both federal and state courts.
-Warner earned his J.D. at the Regent University School of Law, graduating magna cum laude in 2011.
+Jake Warner serves as senior counsel for Alliance Defending Freedom’s Appellate Team.
+Since joining ADF in 2017, Warner has focused primarily on protecting the freedom of Christians to freely exercise their faith in the marketplace without fear of government punishment.
+He has served on the litigation teams arguing cases such as Masterpiece Cakeshop Inc. v.
+Elenis and Telescope Media Group v.
+Lucero.
+He has also defended religious freedom more broadly.
+Prior to joining ADF, Warner served as a judicial law clerk to Senior U.S. District Judge Malcolm J. Howard in the Eastern District of North Carolina.
+Before that, he engaged in private practice with the firm of Perry, Perry, & Perry, in Kinston, North Carolina, where he primarily represented criminal defendants in both federal and state courts.
+Warner earned his J.D. at Regent School of Law, graduating magna cum laude in 2011.
 He obtained his B.A. in history and political science from the University of North Carolina at Chapel Hill in 2006.
-Warner is admitted to practice in Arizona, North Carolina, and the U.S. Supreme Court, as well as several federal district and appellate courts.
+Warner is admitted to practice in Arizona, North Carolina, and the U.S. Supreme Court, as well as many federal district and appellate courts.